-If you are inviting a friend, family member, or business contact to the UK, you may need to provide a Letter of Invitation as part of their UK visa application.
-This letter plays a big role in showing the UK Home Office that the visitor has a genuine reason to travel, a host in the UK, and no intention of overstaying.
+If you are inviting a friend, family member, or business contact to the UK, you may need to provide a Letter of Invitation for UK visa.
+This letter is vital in showing the UK Home Office that the visitor has a genuine reason to travel, a host in the UK, and no intention of overstaying.

 In this guide, we’ll explain: